I’m sharing 3 Things you can do now to get ready for Thanksgiving.

 There are some bowls I’ve found over the years that double as oven-roasting bakeware.

 Makes it easy to serve from oven to table.
 Here’s a link.
 Showing a photo below.

-For simple white 10 inch serving bowl set that’s affordable, here is a link.
+For a simple white 10-inch serving bowl set that’s affordable, here is a link.
 These ones will be useful for after the holidays, too.

 What about utensils?
 That is one thing that I usually run short on.
 How about you?

 Let’s get prepared this year and make sure we have enough.